Apostles' Creed

 We take the Gospel of Christ seriously, but we don’t take ourselves too serious.
 We know that everything we have is from Christ.
 While our service is structured, the atmosphere is relaxed and easy going.

-Because we know that our presence in the family of God is solely on the basis of the family of God, we are welcoming to all.
+Because we know that our presence in the family of God is solely on the basis of the work of Christ, we are welcoming to all.
 We place a high priority on genuine friendship and love for one another.

 You may find the below resources helpful in your study of the scriptures.
 We may not agree with the entirety of these articles, confessions, catechisms, and statements, but we believe they are worth reading.